THESE LOW CARB BUDDHA BOWLS WILL CHANGE YOUR WEEKNIGHT MEAL GAME.

 - 1 tbsp Pure Sesame Oil

-Preheat oven at 400F and line a sheet pan with parchment paper.
+Preheat oven to 400F and line a sheet pan with parchment paper.

-Wash and peel both sweet potatoes and cut into bite sized chunks.
-Place the sweet potatoes on one side of the sheet pan.
+Wash and peel both sweet potatoes, then cut into bite sized chunks.

-Sprinkle the Old Bay Seasoning over the veggies and drizzle with the olive oil.
+Place the vegetables on baking sheet, then sprinkle with Old Bay seasoning and drizzle with the olive oil.

-Place in the oven and roast for 20 minutes or until veggies are tender and roasted.
+Place the chicken sausage on the sheet pan along with the vegetables and roast for 20 minutes or until the veggies are tender.

-Add in the frozen cauliflower rice and season with seasoned salt and beef broth.
+Add the frozen riced cauliflower to the oiled skillet and season with seasoned salt and beef broth.

-Stir the cauliflower rice until all ingredients are well mixed and cook until tender. (about 3-5 minutes).
+Stir the cauliflower rice while cooking, until it is cooked through and tender.
+(About 3-5 minutes).

-Remove the roasted veggies from the oven and assemble the Low Carb Buddha Bowls with equal parts roasted veggies, chicken sausage, and cauliflower rice.
+Remove the roasted veggies and sausage from the oven and assemble the low carb Buddha bowls with equal parts roasted veggies, chicken sausage, and riced cauliflower.